 - Checkered or denim tablecloths.

-- Hay bales: use them as props, and also for seating.
+- Hay bales: use them as props and for seating.

 - Cowboy boots.